-- 1. Students must achieve clinical competencies in a Health Professions Council of South Africa (HPCSA)-accredited unit. - 2.
-The department is responsible for placement of students in level I-IV.
-Transportation arrangements to the clinical training sites is the responsibility of individual students from level II, II and IV. - 3.
+- I. The department is responsible for placement of students for Clinical Practice Learning from level I-IV.
+Transportation arrangements to the clinical training sites is the responsibility of individual students from level III and IV. - 2.
+It must be note that placement for CPL in level III and IV is based on the industry demands for each year. - 3.
 Students will not be allowed to change specialist categories in the third and the fourth registered level. - 4.
-Disciplinary matters occurring in the unit will, in the first instance, be subject to the disciplinary code of conduct of that specific unit, and then be referred to DUT for student disciplinary action.
+Disciplinary matters occurring in the unit will, in the first instance, be subject to the disciplinary code of conduct of that specific unit, and then be referred to DUT for student disciplinary action. - 5.
+Students must achieve clinical competencies in a Health Professions Council

 7.3.8 Registration with the Health Professions Council of South Africa Students are required to register as a student Clinical Technologist with the Health Professions Council of South Africa (Board of Radiography and Clinical Technology) in their first year of study.
 Registration fees and submission of registration documents will be for the responsibility of the student.
+Upon successful completion of studies, including CPL period, student must register with HPCSA as a Graduate Clinical Technologist under independent Practice category

-8. MASTERSOFHEALTHSCIENCESIN CLINICALTECHNOLOGY (MHCLTI)
+8. MASTERS OF HEALTH SCIENCES IN CLINICAL TECHNOLOGY (MHCLTI)